-126 COMPREHENSIVE ACCESS, LEVEL I 1 UNIT
+126 COMPREHENSIVE ACCESS,

-Recommended Preparation: "C" grade or higher or "Pass" in BOT 096, 100, 116, 119 or equivalent .5 hour lecture, 1.5 hours laboratory comprehensive coverage of Access should consider enrolling in BOT 116. $\,$
+Recommended Preparation: "C" grade or higher or "Pass" in BOT 096, 100, 116, 119 or equivalent .5 hour lecture, 1.5 hours laboratory

 First in a three-level course sequence providing thorough coverage of most features of Microsoft Access.
 Students who complete all three levels will be prepared to take the Microsoft Office Specialist (MOS) certification examination or similar examinations.
-Those desiring less
+Those desiring less comprehensive coverage of Access should consider enrolling in BOT 116.

+127 COMPREHENSIVE ACCESS.

-127 COMPREHENSIVE ACCESS, LEVEL II
+LEVEL II